MicrosoftDocs/intellicode/docs/sharing-custom-models-tips.md

 ## How models get applied

-Before talking about using shared models, it's helpful to understand how IntelliCode uses applicable models to generate its recommendations.
-Models are applied to by merging together the following models:
+Before talking about using shared models, it's helpful to understand how IntelliCode generate its recommendations from multiple models.
+Recommendations are applied to by merging together the following models:

 - The base model for the language you're using (trained on thousands of public GitHub repos)
 - Any custom models you've trained